A second-order bulk--surface splitting for parabolic problems with dynamic boundary conditions: Convergence Analysis

 In this subsection, we prove that the auxiliary scheme~\eqref{eqn:BDF_sequential} is convergent of order two.
 For this, we will apply the following residual estimates, which directly result from Taylor's theorem. \begin{lemma} Let the scalar function $r$ be sufficiently regular.
 Then, it holds that

 \end{lemma} To prove convergence, we first consider the discrete norms corresponding to the spaces $L^\infty(0,T;H^1(\Omega)\times H^1(\Gamma))$.
 Note that these norms are stronger than the usual ones corresponding to~$L^\infty(0,T;L^2(\Omega)\times L^2(\Gamma))$ and $L^2(0,T;H^1(\Omega)\times H^1(\Gamma))$, respectively.
-The errors in these norms will be studied afterwards. \begin{theorem} Suppose Assumptions~\ref{ass:mesh} and~\ref{ass:cfl} are satisfied and let the solution $(u,p,\lambda)$ of the semi-discrete problem~\eqref{eq:semidiscreteDAE} be extendable for $t<0$.
-If this extended solution is sufficiently regular and if the consistent initial data satisfies
+The errors in these norms will be studied afterwards. \begin{theorem} Suppose Assumptions~\ref{ass:mesh} and~\ref{ass:cfl} are satisfied and let the solution $(u,p,\lambda)$ of the semi-discrete problem~\eqref{eq:semidiscreteDAE} be sufficiently regular.
+If the initial data satisfies